Yet again, Pinal Country sheriff Paul Babeu sticks his jack-boot in his

 Mexico far beyond the border.
 It will be interesting to see if the longer

 version of this article to be published in Foreign Affairs presents any

 evidence of these claims… molly

 Posted in Ciudad Juárez, Corruption, drug trafficking, Felipe Calderón, Impunity, Mexican military, Mexican Police, Spillover Violence

-Tagged Calderon's Drug War, drug cartels, economic violence, Federal corruption, US Policy
+Tagged Calderon's Drug War, drug cartels, Federal corruption, US Policy